-While there are a number of uses for mint, invasive varieties, of which there are many, can quickly take over the garden.
-That’s why controlling mint is vital; otherwise, you may be left scratching your head and wondering how to kill mint plants without going crazy in the process.
+While there are a number of uses for mint plants, invasive varieties, of which there are many, can quickly take over the garden.
+This is why controlling mint is vital; otherwise, you may be left scratching your head and wondering how to kill mint plants without going crazy in the process.

 Even with the less aggressive varieties, controlling mint in the garden is important.
 Other than placing barriers deep in the ground to prevent their runners from spreading, growing mint in containers is probably the best way to keep these plants under control.

-Plant mint plants in bottomless containers that are sunk deep into the ground or grow them in large containers above ground.
-When sinking them in the ground, try to keep the container’s rim at least an inch or so above the soil.
+Plant mint plants in bottomless containers that are sunk deep into the ground, or grow them in large containers above ground.
+When sinking them into the ground, try to keep the container’s rim at least an inch (2.5 cm.) or so above the soil.
 This should help keep the plant from spilling out into the rest of the garden.

 How to Kill Mint Plants

-If you still have problems, try covering the mint with thick layers of newspaper, followed by a layer of mulch to smother it out.
+If you still have problems, try covering the mint with thick layers of newspaper, followed by a layer of mulch to smother it.
 Those plants that still manage to find a way through can usually be pulled up easily.

-When all else fails, grab the Round-up.
-While diluting this solution is often recommended, using the full strength may be more effective when trying to kill mint.
-If you do not feel comfortable using chemicals to kill mint, your only option may be to get a good shovel and dig it all up.
-Be sure to get under the plant’s main root system.
-Then bag it up and dispose of it or relocate the mint in a suitable container.
+When all else fails, you can grab the herbicide.
+If you don’t feel comfortable using chemicals to kill mint, your only option may be to get a good shovel and dig it all up.
+Be sure to get under the plant’s main root system, then bag it up and dispose of it or relocate the mint in a suitable container.

 Mint is well known for getting out of hand in the garden.
 Controlling mint through container gardening often helps; however, you may have to consider other tactics to kill mint if this plant becomes unruly.